 Tips and Tricks for Sewing with Knits

 Nowadays, it seems that knits are the fabric mainstay of our lives.
-Fashionistas and seamsters have embraced the comfort, ease, and wearability that knits afford.
-But for the beginning (and even not-so-beginning) seamster, there are some techniques that make sewing with knits easier and more enjoyable.
+Fashionistas and sewing enthusiasts have embraced the comfort, ease, and wearability that knits afford.
+But for the beginning—and even experienced—sewer, there are some techniques that make sewing with knits easier and more enjoyable.
 Here are a few to get you started.

 Use the right needle